-Goal # Description 2 Mojave River Academy will provide resources that promote social/emotional growth and parent/community partnerships
+Goal # Description 2 Mojave River Academy will provide resources that promote social/emotional growth and parent/community partnerships.

-MRA recognizes that students have needs that extend beyond the academic setting.
+Mojave River Academy recognizes that students have needs that extend beyond the academic setting.
 In an effort to support our community and family partnerships, MRA feels that it is essential to provide access to and communication about welfare services.
 Similarly, MRA knows that students need support socially and emotionally to become positively contributing members of the community.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 California Healthy Kids Survey/Google Survey No baseline.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 California Healthy Kids Survey/Google No baseline data.
 Vendor could not locate results.
-Survey administered, but have not received results Google Survey (2023) 100% of students feel safe at school Have 70% of students feel safe at school.
-Facilities Inspection Tool 100% of items inspected to be in Good repair 100% FIT (2022-2023) 100% of items inspected to be in Good repair Maintain 100% of items inspected to be in Good repair.
-Average Daily Attendance Rate Average Attendance Rate is 97.2% 99.4% Please refer to CA Dashboard Chronic Absenteeism below Maintain a 95% or higher attendance rate.
-Suspension Rate 0% Suspension rate 0% CA Dashboard (2022) 0% Suspension rate Maintain below 1%
+Survey administered, but have not received the results Google Survey (2023) 100% of student feel safe on site Have 70% of students feel safe at school.
+Facilities Inspection Tool Currently 100% of items inspected to be in Good repair.
+100% FIT (2022-2023) 100% in Good Repair Maintain 100% of items inspected to be in Good repair.
+Average Daily Attendance Rate Average Daily Attendance Rate is 97.4% 99.2% Refer to Chronic Absenteeism for Attendance Information The desired outcome is to maintain a 95% or above attendance rate.
+Suspension Rate Suspension Rate is 0% 0% California Dashboard (2022) 0% Suspension Rate Desired outcome in three years is to be at or below 1%